lukecav/awesome-wp-speed-up/README.md

 ## CDN Integration Plugins
 * [CDN Enabler](https://wordpress.org/plugins/cdn-enabler/) - A content delivery network (CDN) is a network of distributed edge servers, which accelerate your content around the globe.
 The main benefits of a CDN are scalability, reliability and performance.
 * [Cloudflare](https://wordpress.org/plugins/cloudflare/) - The easiest way to setup Cloudflare for your WordPress site.
+* [Fastly](https://wordpress.org/plugins/fastly/) - Using this plugin means you won’t have to purge content in Fastly when you make changes to your WordPress content.
+Purges will automatically happen with no need for manual intervention.
+* [Purgely](https://github.com/CondeNast/purgely) - Purgely manages caching and purging behavior for WordPress sites using the Fastly edge caching services.
+The plugin sets up default behaviors based on best practices for WordPress websites.
 * [DreamSpeed CDN](https://wordpress.org/plugins/dreamspeed-cdn/) - This plugin will automatically copy images, videos, documents, and any other media added through WordPress’ media uploader to DreamSpeed.
 * [Full Site Cache for KeyCDN](https://wordpress.org/plugins/full-site-cache-kc/) - This plugin can help you to use KeyCDN on your WordPress, not only your Media and CSS, but also all HTML page.
 * [Full Site Cache for CloudFront](https://wordpress.org/plugins/full-site-cache-cf/) - If you blog are using CloudFront on the main WordPress domain and you want to cache HTML page for not logged in user.